JCMexplains/writing-for-success-2023/textbook.md

 #### A Book-Length Report

 Format technical and research reports as you would format other book-length sources.
-If the oroup that issued the report assigned it a number, include the number in parentheses after the title.
+If the group that issued the report assigned it a number, include the number in parentheses after the title.
 (See also the guidelines provided for citing works produced by government agencies.)